-In this study, authors tested the effects of BioBran on a mouse model of sporadic Alzheimer’s disease (SAD).
+In this study, the authors tested the effects of BioBran on a mouse model of sporadic Alzheimer’s disease (SAD).

 As a result, BioBran significantly reduced the time lost in the MWM in SAD mice (Figure 1) and amyloid-β levels (Figure 2).
 In addition, histological examination of the hippocampus showed multifocal haemorrhagic areas with dark degenerated neurons in the CA3, CA4, and DG regions, whereas these were reduced in the BioBran group (Figure 3).